Battle for Mosul rages on -- and civilians bear the terrible toll

 One man is alive, he moves his arm.
 From underneath a black hijab a little girl peers out.
 Her mother had been dead for two days.
 The little girl hid against her mother's corpse.

 American forces supporting Iraqis with air assets drop a curtain of smoke.
-Using an Iraqi tank for cover Eubanks and others move as close as they can.
+Using an Iraqi tank for cover Eubank and others move as close as they can.

-"We got there and then the smoke lifted," Eubanks said later.
+"We got there and then the smoke lifted," Eubank said later.
 "And then ISIS just hammers them.
 And the people there are like, 'Come! come!'
 And the little girl gets out from under her dead mother's hijab and she sees us -- the tank is shooting, you know. "

 "I called the Americans, I said, 'Please give me smoke again right now.'
 The Iraqis are already in on this.
 So the Americans dropped this perfect curtain of smoke I ran grabbed her.